cairo-book/cairo-book/src/ch02-05-control-flow.md

 > If you're writing a program that needs to run a loop, you will need to execute it with the `--available-gas` flag set to a value that is large enough to run the program.

 To break out of a loop, you can place the `break` statement within the loop to tell the program when to stop executing the loop.
-Let's fix the infinite loop by adding a making the stop condition `i > 10` reachable.
+Let's fix the infinite loop by making the stop condition `i > 10` reachable.

 ```rust
 {{#include ../listings/ch02-common-programming-concepts/no_listing_28_loop_break/src/lib.cairo}}